onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 M_QC
 ```

-where each element `m` in `M_QC` is a coherent configuration describing a quantum system, its environment, and a chosen coarse graining.
+where each element `m` in `M_QC` is a coherent configuration describing a quantum system, its environment and a chosen coarse graining.

 At the effective layer, each `m` contains:

 * System summary:

-  * A small set of variables that identify the system type and relevant degrees of freedom, for example mass, size, relevant modes.
+  * A small set of variables that identify the system type and relevant degrees of freedom, for example mass, size and relevant modes.
 * Environment summary:

-  * A small set of variables that capture effective temperature, coupling strength, and correlation properties of the environment.
+  * A small set of variables that capture effective temperature, coupling strength and correlation properties of the environment.
 * Resolution summary:

   * A finite list of resolution levels that indicate how finely system and environment are being described.

 We introduce a finite library of encodings: